 When I saw Simply Reem’s Strawberry Cheesecake Ice Cream recipe, I knew this would be the first ice cream recipe that I wanted to try this summer.
-I used to share a bowl of this ice cream at Cold Stone when I was dating with my husband, then boyfriend.
+I used to share a bowl of this ice cream at Cold Stone when I was dating my husband, then-boyfriend.
 Now we have 2 children who enjoy this ice cream as much as we do.

 - ¾ cup heavy whipping cream

 - 3 large egg yolks

 - 6 strawberries (for puree; 6 strawberries yield ¾ cup puree)

 - 4 strawberries (for chunks; 4 strawberries yield ½ cup chopped)

 - 4 honey graham crackers (crushed into small bits)